azoth-lang/azoth.language.reference/src/capabilities.md

 ### Constrained Types

-When working with generic types, it is sometime necessary to express the concept that a generic type has been cast up to a capability in a set.
+When working with generic types, it is sometimes necessary to express the concept that a generic type has been cast up to a capability in a set.
 This is done by prefixing the generic type with the capability set, i.e. *`<capability-set>`*` T`.
 This gives a new type whose capability is in the given set.
 Since it must always be possible to do this, only capability sets that contain `id` can be used in this way.